mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 Take this opportunity to build a more digitally-independent you.

-For more info or to join our <strong>next retreat 9am-3pm on Thursday May 30th 2024<strong> [just send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital) and we'll book you in!
+For more info or to join our <strong>next retreat <strong> [just send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital) and we'll let you know.

 [Sign up to get emails about future sessions](https://mailchi.mp/59094c77024f/from-site).